Galactic dynamics in the presence of scalaron: A perspective from $\boldsymbol{f(R)}$ gravity: Conclusions

 \section{Conclusions}

 The DM issue is one of the greatest theoretical difficulties in modern physics in general and astrophysics in particular.
 Usually, the unique behavior of galactic rotation curves is interpreted by postulating the existence of this invisible matter distributed in a spherical halo around the galaxies.
 Of course, lack of acceptable evidences of such matter, modification of gravity is considered as a reasonable alternative for the explanation of observed galactic rotation curves.
 Looking into this, we thought about a popular and one of the simplest MTGs, the $f(R)$ gravity, for our study.
-Using the metric formalism of the theory we have derived the field equations first and then obtained the equation for the extra degree of freedom $f_R$ by taking the trace of the field equation.

-To identify the extra degree of freedom $f_R$ as a scalar field (scalaron), we used a frame transformation called conformal or Weyl transformation that provides coupling of the scalaron with matter minimally.
-This minimal coupling simplifies the field equation of $f(R)$ theory of gravity in the Einstein frame rather than the Jordan frame.
-It is observed that the scalaron field potential in this case plays a significant role and results in the local matter density-dependent effective field mass giving the field a chameleonic character.
-Then by adopting a recently introduced $f(R)$ model, we tried to check the viability of the model regarding the chameleonic nature shown by the scalaron.
-Also, the singularity problem suffered by the model is discussed and resolved it.
+Within the framework of this gravity, Refs.~\cite{2023_Nashiba,2018_Naik,2023_Martino} have implemented the theory to study galactic dynamics.
+Ref.~\cite{2023_Nashiba} employs the Palatini formalism along with the Weyl transformation and discusses rotation curves of different galaxies including an ultra diffuse galaxy.
+Ref.~\cite{2018_Naik} has studied the effect of chameleon $f(R)$ gravity on rotation curves and radial acceleration relations of disc galaxies.
+In our work utilizing the metric formalism of the theory we have investigated the impact of the scalaron on rotation curves and addressed singularity issue (in Appendix \ref{ap1}) faced by the $f(R)$ model considered.
+For this the field equations are derived first and then obtained the equation for the extra degree of freedom $f_R$ taking the trace of the field equation.
+To identify $f_R$ as a scalar field (scalaron), we used conformal transformation, then tried to check the viability of a recently introduced $f(R)$ model, regarding the chameleonic behavior.
+For this relation between chameleon mass $m_{\phi}$ and local matter density $\rho$ is established in equation \eqref{eq39}.
+Fig.~\ref{fig1} illustrates this relationship and shows the growth of $m_{\phi}$ with $\kappa\rho$, indicating higher $m_{\phi}$ in regions of high density and lower in low density regions.
+The variation of chameleon mass is a consequence of the interaction of chameleon field with matter.